UofA-EEE-LAUS/3D-scanning-environment-detection/README.md

 -IMU and Distance Fusion

--Transmission from Raspberry Pi to Matlab / Simulink
+-TCP Transmission from Raspberry Pi (to Matlab / Simulink)

-Receive transmission from Raspberry Pi to Matlab
+Receive transmission from Raspberry Pi to Matlab  (TCPPackageRx.m)

-Receive transmission from Raspberry Pi to Simulink
+Receive transmission from Raspberry Pi to Simulink (Unpack.slx)

-Transmission from Raspberry Pi to Arduino via Serial
+Receive transmission from Raspberry Pi to Arduino via Serial (myduino.ino)

-Hard Iron Calibration for the Magnometer
+Hard Iron Calibration for the Magnometer (That one website)

-Base SLAM Algorithm
+Base SLAM Algorithm (map.m)

-SLAM Algorithm with cone spread
+SLAM Algorithm with cone spread (MapWithRays.m)